OAuth 2.0

 Introduction

-Casdoor supports four OAuth grant types: Authorization Code Grant, Implicit Grant, Resource Owner Password Credentials Grant, and Client Credentials Grant.
+Casdoor supports standard OAuth 2.0 grant types including Authorization Code Grant, Implicit Grant, Resource Owner Password Credentials Grant, Client Credentials Grant, Refresh Token, Device Authorization Grant, and Token Exchange.

 For security reasons, the Casdoor app has the authorization code mode turned on by default.
 If you need to use other modes, please go to the appropriate app to set it.